fideloper/Vaprobash/readme.md

 Some further assumptions and self-imposed restrictions.
 If you find yourself needing or wanting the following, then other provisioning tool would better suited ([Chef](http://www.getchef.com), [Puppet](http://puppetlabs.com), [Ansible](http://www.ansibleworks.com)).

-* If other OSes need to be accounted for
+* If other OSes need to be used (CentOS, Redhat, Arch, etc).
-* If dependency management becomes complex (for example, installing Laravel may depend on Composer.
-Setting a document root for a project may change depending on Nginx or Apache).
+* If dependency management becomes complex.
+For example, installing Laravel depends on Composer.
+Setting a document root for a project will change depending on Nginx or Apache.
+Currently, these dependencies are accounted for, but more advanced dependencies will likely not be.

 ## Instructions